asplogic/enclose/README.md

 - EncloseJS cannot package a native module inside the executable.
 - You have to package your native modules along with your final executable, and `require` that native module at runtime.
-- You have to compile native module against node.js 0.12.x or io.js 1.x.
+- You have to compile native module against node.js 0.12.x or current io.js.
 - If you are having trouble porting your native module, use [NAN](https://github.com/rvagg/nan).
 - On Windows, native module (built with node-gyp) requires executable name to be 'node.exe'.
 So in order to make it compatible with your